35 Cheap Travel Tips for Traveling on a Budget

 Also, try asking for a cash discount.
 See if paying with cash can get score you an extra discount as well.
 If you’re feeling really brave, try bargaining.
 In some countries bargaining on a purchase is expected.

-Try shopping where the locals shop to get better deals.
+Another favorite cheap travel tip is to try shopping where the locals shop to get the best deal.
 Buy your souvenirs from a local store rather than a tourist shop.

-Have you tried any of these travel on a budget tips?
-Have you figured out how to travel the world with no money (or just a little money)?
+Have you tried any of these cheap travel tips?
+Have you figured out how to travel the world with no money (or not much money)?
 If so, leave your comments and tips below!

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More